codedogra/AutoTest/README.md

 # AutoTest
-This is Testing Auto Cases
+This is Testing Auto Cases for Azure